What does Stacey mean?

 Stacey /sta-cey/ [2 sylls.] as a girls' name (also used as boys' name Stacey).
 Stacey's name origins are Greek and English, and the meaning of the name Stacey is "resurrection; fruitful".
 Stacey is a version of Anastasia (Greek): from the word "anastasis".
 Stacey is also a variant of Eustacia (Greek): feminine of Eustace.
 Stacey is also used as a form of Stacy (English).

-Stacey▼ has 47 more different forms via Anastasia, Eustacia, Stacy: Ana▲, Anastacia, Anastaise, Anastase, Anastasha, Anastashia, Anastasie, Anastasija, Anastasiya, Anastassia, Anastatia, Anastay, Anastazia, Anasztaizia, Anasztasia, Anestassia, Anna, Annastasia, Anstass, Anstice, Anya▲, Asia▼, Eustacie, Eustolia, Nastasia, Nastassia, Nastassiya, Nastassja, Nastassya, Nastya, Stace, Stacia▼, Stacie▼, Stash, Stasha, Stasia, Stasja, Staska, Staz, Tacy, Taisie, Tasa, Tasenka, Tasia, Tasiya, Tasja and Tasya.Kreatif forms: Sacey, Shacey, Stase. [more]
+Stacey▼ has 47 more different relations via Anastasia, Eustacia, Stacy: Ana▲, Anastacia, Anastaise, Anastase, Anastasha, Anastashia, Anastasie, Anastasija, Anastasiya, Anastassia, Anastatia, Anastay, Anastazia, Anasztaizia, Anasztasia, Anestassia, Anna, Annastasia, Anstass, Anstice, Anya▲, Asia▼, Eustacie, Eustolia, Nastasia, Nastassia, Nastassiya, Nastassja, Nastassya, Nastya, Stace, Stacia▼, Stacie▼, Stash, Stasha, Stasia, Stasja, Staska, Staz, Tacy, Taisie, Tasa, Tasenka, Tasia, Tasiya, Tasja and Tasya.Kreatif forms: Sacey, Shacey, Stase. [more]

 How popular is Stacey?

 Stacey is a very popular first name for women (#211 out of 4276, Top 5%) and also a very popular last name for all people (#3677 out of 150436, Top 2%).
 (2000 U.S. Census)